 It’s no secret that debt continues to burden the lives of millions of Americans.
-The Federal Reserve Bank of New York recently reported that total household debt hit a record again last year at $13.15 trillion.
+The Federal Reserve Bank of New York reports that total household debt hit $15.58 trillion in the fourth quarter of 2021.

 If you’re one of the millions living with debt but are determined to wipe the financial slate clean by sticking to a strict budget, a vacation may sound like a luxury you simply can’t afford.
 But wait—you have options!
 Budget-friendly, creative vacations can fulfill your need for a much-deserved break, while delivering the satisfaction of sticking to your budget and meeting your goals.
 Below are five budget-friendly suggestions to get you started.

 Nearly every locality has a recreation and tourism organization that helps promote the region and provide visitors insights for enjoying everything the area has to offer.
 When’s the last time you looked at yours?
 In the Roanoke Valley, we have organizations like Roanoke Outside and Visit Virginia’s Blue Ridge, which tout the various activities and amenities in our region.
 In addition to investigating the local calendar of events for festivals or events that may be of interest, these sites typically have sample itineraries that you can copy and paste right into your vacation-planning calendar.
 They may focus on hobbies or interests, such as foodie tours or beer-lover weekends, or they could break down a variety of activities and places to stay based on several multiday agendas.